ihr486/Soyogi/README.md

 # Soyogi
-Floating-point Ogg/Vorbis decoder for embedded platforms
+Floating-point/Fixed-point Ogg/Vorbis decoder for embedded platforms

 ## Overview
 Soyogi(そよぎ, "tremor" in Japanese) is designed to run on some variants of Renesas RX231 MCU,